masastack/MASA.Framework/src/Data/MASA.Contrib.Data.Contracts.EF/README.md

 > When the entity inherits ISoftware and is deleted, change the delete state to the modified state, and cooperate with the custom Remove operation to achieve soft deletion
 > Do not query the data marked as soft deleted when querying
 > When combined with EventBus, the transaction is opened after the first CUD, and the transaction rollback is supported when the entire Handler is abnormal.

+> Frequently Asked Questions:

+- Problem 1: After using UseSoftDelete, there is a problem that the submission cannot be saved

+       After using Uow, the transaction will be enabled by default after Add、 Modified、 and Deleted and the transaction can be saved normally after the transaction is submitted If the EventBus is used, the transaction will be automatically submitted